 - Project Score

-In Meisterplan, each project and each program has a scenario dependent rank.
-The rank corresponds to the order of projects and programs in the Projects by Priority list:
+In Meisterplan, each project and each program has a rank that can be displayed in several views.
+The rank corresponds to the order of projects and programs in the Projects by Priority list in the Portfolio Designer:

 Projects in programs receive their own rank based on the order of their position in the program.

-In the details of a project, the Project Score section displays the project's current rank as well as the rank the project should have according to its score:
+- Project Details: the Project Score section displays the project's current rank as well as the rank the project should have according to its score.

 Rank in Imports